Jake Fraley Player Props: Reds vs. White Sox

 Jake Fraley At The Plate

-- Fraley has four doubles, two home runs and 15 walks while batting .239.
+- Fraley is hitting .239 with four doubles, two home runs and 15 walks.

-- In 53.3% of his 30 games this season, Fraley has picked up at least one hit.
-He's also had five multi-hit games.

-- He has homered in two of 30 games played this year, and in 1.9% of his plate appearances.
+- He has hit a long ball in two of 30 games played this year, and in 1.9% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.